 Another way I am typical of people of my sort – secular, educated, bourgeois, careful – is that I lack a vocabulary for expressing what I do think is most important.
 I can make lists: friendship, love, family, beauty, understanding, a calm state of mind, the panorama of the universe.
 But those are all bits and pieces of the spiritual wholeness I would write about if I knew how.

 Art, as I understand it, is a way of communicating about such things, and about other things that can't be explained in simple prose.
 Or just a different way of speaking, a way that has nothing to do with politics.
 Turn a work of art into a position statement and you have destroyed something valuable.
 In our society we have a deep habit of doing exactly that.
-We are constantly taking beautiful, meaning things and dragging them down into our partisan wrangling, or offering interpretations that are correct but still miss the point.
+We are constantly taking beautiful, meaningful things and dragging them down into our partisan wrangling, or offering interpretations that are correct but still miss the point.
 To me this is a symptom of a deep problem: we politicize everything because we don't know what else to do with it.
 We have no better way of speaking about deep things.
 And since politics is a partial, flawed way of thinking about life, we lack the words for speaking our lives.

 I do know that this can be seen as a conservative position, and that people who really want to change society think it is important to attack old art along with everything else about the sick world they reject.
 I disagree.
 It seems to me that many of the most effective revolutionaries, from Benjamin Franklin to FDR to Nelson Mandela, have been very respectful of what came before, and felt no need to go around ruining people's love for beautiful things.